Monday, July 6, 2009

 1 oz unsweetened chocolate - grated

 Beat the egg white stiff.
-Add the superfine sugar and 1oz. grated chocolate, stirring until well mixed.
-Drop on baking paper.
-Bake in a slow [300] oven for 25-30 min.
+Add the superfine or beaten sugar and grated chocolate, stirring until well mixed.
+Drop onto baking paper with a bit of sugar.
+Bake in a slow [about 300] oven (or iron Dutch Oven or brick oven) for 25-30 min.
 The puffs will double in size.

 No comments: